US STOCKS-Dow, S&P 500 fall as private-sector hiring spurs worry

 By Edward Krudy

-NEW YORK, May 2 The S&P 500 and the Dow edged lower o n W ednesday as data showed that private sector hiring fell far more than expected in April, sparking concerns that Friday's U.S. jobs report will also disappoint investors.
+NEW YORK, May 2 The S&P 500 and the Dow edged lower on Wednesday as data showed that private sector hiring unexpectedly fell to a seven-month low in April, sparking concerns that Friday's key jobs report will also disappoint investors.

-Private employers added 119,000 jobs in April, well short of the 177,000 expected, the ADP report showed.
-That sparked market rumors that Friday's payrolls data will show the economy added just 125,000 to 150,000 jobs last month, well below a Reuters consensus forecast of 170,000.
+U.S. private employers added 119,000 jobs in April, well short of expectations for 177,000, according to the ADP report.
+That sparked market rumors that Friday's payrolls data will show the economy added just 125,000 to 150,000 jobs last month, well below a Reuters consensus forecast for 170,000.

 The report came on the heels of more glum news from Europe.
 Euro zone factory activity contracted again last month, with the purchasing managers index, seen as a measure of how the economy will fare, falling to its lowest level since June 2009.